 It dramatically improves security, so it makes perfect sense.

 So remember, if you need to need an authentication app, most sites support this one.

 That is a good question, and it will depend on who you ask.
 In my opinion, it is never a bad idea to use WordPress two-factor authentication.
 It adds an extra layer of security and is not difficult to configure.

 I hope this tutorial was able to show you how easy it really is to add an extra layer of security to your site with 2FA.
-Simply use the plugin above and follow the steps even and you will be good-to-go.
+Simply use the plugin above, follow the steps, and you will be good to go.